phurni/mortimer-poignant/README.md

 }
 ```

+You may also add specific relationships in sub-classes, their parent relationships will be gathered
+automatically, no need for special care.

 For fellow developers that want to pick the relations declaration from anywhere else than the `$relationsData` property,
-you simply have to override these three methods to accomodate for this:
+you simply have to override these two methods to accomodate for this:

-  * `protected static function getDeclaredRelations()`
-  * `protected static function getDeclaredRelationOptions($relationName)`
+  * `protected static function getDeclaredRelationships()`
-  * `protected static function hasDeclaredRelation($relationName)`
+  * `protected static function getInheritedDeclaredRelationships()`

 ### CascadedRelations